-I certify that I am the parent or legal guardian of I give

-permission for my child to be videoed, filmed, and photographed of Agriculture & Historic Village for the purposes of developing p Museum.
-I understand that neither I nor my child will receive cor I while visiting the Georgia Museum romotional materials for the
+I certify that I am the parent or legal guardian of permission for my child to be videoed, filmed, and I of Agriculture & Historic Village for the purposes of Museum.
+I understand that neither I nor my child w taken. photographed while visiting the Georgia Museum developing promotional materials for the

-taken.

-I hereby grant full permission to the Abraham Baldwin Agricultural Regents of the University System of Georgia, to use, reproduce, child's name, likeness, and voice in connection with these mater publish, distribute, and exhibit my
+I hereby grant full permission to the Abraham Baldon Regents of the University System of Georgia, to us child's name, likeness, and voice in connection with se, reproduce, publish, distribute, and exhibit my

-I hereby release and forever discharge the Abraham Baldwin Ag Regents of the University System of Georgia, their members ind and employees, from any and all claims, demands, rights, in my my child, caused by or arising from the production or use of thes ividually, and their officers, agents capacity as legal representative of
+I hereby release and forever discharge the Abraham Regents of the University System of Georgia, their and employees, from any and all claims, demands, my child, caused by or arising from the production members individually, and their officers, agents , rights, in my capacity as legal representative of

-I understand that the acceptance of this consent and release for University System of Georgia shall not constitute a waiver in who said Board, its members, officers, agents, and employees. •
+I understand that the acceptance of this consent ar University System of Georgia shall not constitute a said Board, its members, officers, agents, and emp waiver in whole or in part sovereign immunity by

 Child's Name:

 Signature:

 Printed Name:

 Relationship:Date:

 School: District: